aarushsheth/aarushsheth.github.io/_posts/2023-1-31-networks.md

 While there are exact methods for discrete optimization problems, they tend to be painfully slow.
-While this is a mere annoyance in certain cases, in this case, when  we are potientially dealing with graphs with millions of nodes, they become useless.
-As such, we have to resort to approximatins.
-One natural step is to simply relax our constraints.
+While this is a mere annoyance in certain cases, in this case, when  we are potentially dealing with graphs with millions of nodes, they become useless.
+As such, we have to resort to approximations.
+One natural step is to  relax our constraints.
 If we think about $\bf{s}$ as a vector, we can simply enforce that it has a magnitude of $\sqrt{n}$ and let its direction vary continuously.
 Then, our possible solutions become points on